 The state of your QGIS session is considered a Project.
 QGIS works on one project at a time.
 Settings are either considered as being per-project, or as a default for new projects (see Section Options).
-QGIS can save the state of your workspace into a project file using the menu options $File \rightarrow \square$ Save Project or $File \rightarrow \square$ Save Project As.
+QGIS can save the state of your workspace into a project file using the menu options $File \rightarrow \Box$ Save Project or File $\rightarrow \Box$ Save Project As.